Investment Properties Toronto: A Practical Guide to Real Estate Investing | Own In Toronto

 Properties within walking distance of TTC subway stations or GO Transit consistently attract stronger tenant demand and command higher rents.
 This holds for both condos and freehold.
 Don't underestimate the rental premium that walkability and transit deliver.

 If the property is tenanted, verify actual rents collected and lease terms.
-If vacant, research what comparable units in the same building or street are renting for right now — not what the listing agent claims.
+If vacant, research what comparable units in the same building or on the same street are renting for right now, not what the listing agent claims.
 Optimistic rent assumptions are how deals go wrong.

 Ontario's Residential Tenancies Act strongly protects tenants.
-A tenanted property with below-market rents can be difficult to adjust — you can only raise rents by the annual guideline (2.1% in 2026) and cannot simply ask tenants to leave when you buy.
-Know who's in the property and what their tenancy looks like before you close.
+A tenanted property with below-market rents can be difficult to adjust: you can only raise rents by the annual guideline (2.1% in 2026) and cannot ask tenants to leave simply because you bought the property.
+Always understand the tenancy situation before making an offer.

-Investment properties require a minimum 20% down payment and are subject to different qualification rules than owner-occupied purchases.
+Investment properties require a minimum 20% down payment and different qualification rules than owner-occupied purchases.
 Some condo buildings with high investor ratios are flagged by lenders, which can affect your financing options and future resale to financed buyers.
+Use the mortgage calculators to stress-test your numbers before you offer.

 05